pypa/pipx/README.md

 Python and PyPI allow developers to distribute code with "console script entry points".
 These entry points let users call into Python code from the command line, effectively acting like standalone applications.

-`pipx` is a tool to install and run any of these thousands of Python applications available on PyPI in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do.
+`pipx` is a tool to install and run any of these thousands of application-containing packages in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do.

-If you would like to make your package compatible with pipx, all you need to do is add a [`console_scripts`](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point) entry point.
-If you're a poetry user, use [these instruction](https://python-poetry.org/docs/pyproject/#scripts).
+If you would like to make your package compatible with pipx, all you need to do is add a [`console scripts`](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point) entry point.
+If you're a poetry user, use [these instructions](https://python-poetry.org/docs/pyproject/#scripts).

 ## Features
 `pipx` enables you to

-- Expose CLI entrypoints of packages ("apps") installed to isolated environments (see the `install` command).
+- Expose CLI entrypoints of packages ("apps") installed to isolated environments with the `install` command.
 This guarantees no dependency conflicts and clean uninstalls!
 - Easily list, upgrade, and uninstall packages that were installed with pipx
-- Run the latest version of a Python application in a temporary environment (see the `run` command)
+- Run the latest version of a Python application in a temporary environment with the `run` command

 Best of all, pipx runs with regular user permissions, never calling `sudo pip install` (you aren't doing that, are you? 😄).